chancharikmitra/cambench_ft/README.md

 llamafactory-cli train examples/train_full/camerabench_7b.yaml
 ```

 Scripts are available for model sizes 32B and 72B as well.

+For any additional details about training options, please refer to the LLaMA-Factory information below and throughout the repo.
+This shouldn't be necessary, however.

 ![# LLaMA Factory](assets/logo.png)